kudobuilder/kudo/keps/0033-structured-parameters.md

 The output for the parameter list must be adjusted.
 The first column of the `uitable` should contain an indented structure that allows a user to see the nested nature of the parameters.

-### Additional attributes in JSON-schema
+## Additional attributes in JSON-schema

  - `trigger` Copied from params.yaml, describes the plan that is triggered
  - `immutable` Copied from params.yaml, specifies if the field is updatable (Could this clash with a future addition to JSON-schema?
 Should we rename it?)
- - `flatListName` Provided for backwards compatibility.
-If provided, specifies the old name that was used in the flat parameters list in previous versions (alternatives: "oldName", "paramName")?
-This attribute should be deprecated at some point in the future and phased out.
+ - `oldName` Provided for backwards compatibility.
+If provided, specifies the old name that was used in the flat parameters list in the previous version?
+Having the ability to map a parameter from the previous version to the current one, gives the operator developers the ability to update their schemas and rearrange/rename the parameters.

-### Trigger attributes
+### Trigger

 With the list of parameters, each parameter had a trigger attribute which specified a plan to trigger when the parameter was changed.
 With the nested structure, this gets more complicated as one "parameter branch" might have multiple different triggers defined which is clearly not something we want.
 Here is the new rule set:
  - Every level of the structure *may* specify a trigger.